Quick answer

-Validate AI analytics accuracy by inspecting generated SQL queries against known results, running benchmark test suites with verified answers, comparing AI outputs to manual calculations on sample datasets, implementing confidence scoring to flag uncertain results, and maintaining human-in-the-loop review for high-stakes decisions.
-Trust is built through transparency, not blind faith.
+Validate AI analytics accuracy by inspecting generated SQL queries, running benchmark tests with known answers, comparing outputs against manual calculations, implementing confidence scoring for uncertain results, and maintaining human-in-the-loop review for high-stakes decisions.
+Transparency — seeing the SQL behind every answer — is the foundation of trust in AI-powered analytics.

 AI analytics produces answers fast, but speed without accuracy is dangerous.
 A wrong number in a board presentation or an incorrect trend in a financial report erodes trust in the entire system.
 Validating AI analytics accuracy requires a systematic approach — not spot-checking, but a repeatable framework that builds justified confidence.